 Japan’s strong ambitions for hydrogen in 2020

-According to Bloomberg, Japan is aiming to have 40,000 hydrogen-powered cars on its roads by 2020, with plans for a 20-fold expansion to 800,000 by 2030.
+According to Bloomberg, Japan’s ambitions are to have 40,000 hydrogen-powered cars on its roads by 2020, with plans for a 20-fold expansion to 800,000 by 2030.
 These figures come from a report released by the Ministry of Economy, Trade and Industry, outlining the future use of hydrogen and fuel cells.

 The country, whose prime minister has vowed to turn it into a “hydrogen society” as a way to diversify energy sources and cut carbon dioxide emissions, currently has about 400 fuel-cell vehicles and about 80 hydrogen stations either operating or soon to operate, according to the report, which was revised from an earlier version released in June 2014.